swiss-territorial-data-lab/proj-dqry/config/README.md

 * Shapefiles
 	- `quarry_label_tlm_revised`: polygons shapefile of the quarries labels (_TLM_ data) reviewed by the domain experts.
 The data of this file have been used as Ground Truth data to train and assess the automatic detection algorithm.
 	- `swissimage_footprints_shape_year_per_year`: original _SWISSIMAGE_ footprints and processed/corrected polygons border shapefiles for every acquisition year.
+Shapefiles located in the forlder **swissimage_footprints_border** must be used except for years 2005, 2006, 2007 and 2021 for which shapefiles have been corrected and can be found in the folders  **swissimage_footprints_correction**.
+For year 2020, the tiles.shp to be used as input of the `object-detector` is directly provided as there is currently issue to download some tiles (that have been removed for the shapefile).
 	- `switzerland_border`: polygon shapefile of the Switzerland border.

 * SWISSIMAGE